 Impairment loss in respect of loans and receivables measured at amortized cost are calculated as the difference between their carrying amount, and the present value of the estimated future cash flows discounted at the original effective interest rate.
-Such impairment loss is recognized in the income statement.
+Such impairment loss is recognized in net profit in the statement of comprehensive income.